MicrosoftDocs/cpp-docs/docs/preprocessor/compiler-warnings-that-are-off-by-default.md

 |[C4312](../error-messages/compiler-warnings/compiler-warning-level-1-c4312.md) (level 1)|'*operation*' : conversion from '*type1*' to '*type2*' of greater size|
 |[C4319](../error-messages/compiler-warnings/compiler-warning-level-1-c4319.md) (level 1)|'*operator*': zero extending '*type1*' to '*type2*' of greater size|

-These warnings were off by default in versions of the compiler before Visual Studio 2012:
+This warning was off by default in versions of the compiler before Visual Studio 2012:

 |||
 |-|-|